perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 ![after_memory](../../images/after_memory.png)

 You also may notice that gef doesn't like what we've done and can't print out the tcache.
-Luckily, calling heapinfo with [pwngdb](https://github.com/scwuaptx/Pwngdb) which I have on top of gef still works:
+Luckily, calling heapinfo with [pwngdb](https://github.com/scwuaptx/Pwngdb) still works:

 ![pwngdb](../../images/pwngdb.png)